Chrome Extension + Laravel API: Complete Architecture Guide

 Content Scripts inject into web pages and can read or modify the DOM.
 They run in the context of whatever page the user is viewing.
 If you're building something that analyzes page content or modifies the UI, this is where that logic lives.

 Popup/Options Pages are HTML pages that display when users click your extension icon or visit settings.
-These are standard web pages, you can use Vue.js, React, or vanilla JavaScript here.
+These are standard web pages.
+You can use Vue.js, React, or vanilla JavaScript here.

 Here's the critical part: these components can't directly share JavaScript variables.
 They communicate through message passing using Chrome's messaging API.
 Your background worker typically acts as the middleman between content scripts and your Laravel API.